mariamhossamdiab/mariamhossamdiab/README.md

 # Mariam-Hossam
-A recent graduate of Computer Science with a passion for data analysis.
-Possesses strong problem-solving skills, a solid foundation in Object-Oriented Programming (OOP) and data structures, and a keen interest in extracting insights from data.
+I am a recent graduate of computer science with a passion for data analysis. proficient in Python, SQL and Excel.
+Skilled in data visualization using tools such as Matplotlib and Power BI, with expertise in statistical analysis and problem-solving.
+Dedicated to continuous learning and leveraging data-driven insights for impactful solutions. highly motivated and results-driven professional seeking a data analyst position.

 <h3 align="center">